 Presenter: Jason Burnett, PHD, Associate Professor, McGovern Medical School at UTHealth; Co-Director of the Texas Elder Abuse and Mistreatment Institute

 Federal Efforts to Combat Elder Financial Exploitation and Abuse

 Understanding the U.S. Attorney’s Office’s role in preventing elder abuse and financial exploitation and identifying cases or allegations that should be reported to federal law.

-Presenters: Michelle Jones, United States Attorney’s Office; Pamela Marentette, United States Attorney’s Office
+Presenter: Michelle Jones, United States Attorney’s Office

 Law and Order: Investigations and Prosecuting Financial Exploitation of Vulnerable Adults (2-part session)

-The first session led by Lt Murphy and Investigator Allen focuses on the investigation or elder/vulnerable adult financial exploitation crimes, particularly on obtaining financial and medical records, “following the money,” and identifying key witnesses to help prove the necessary elements of FEVA, particularly when the victim is unable to tell their story or testify at trial.
+The first part led by Lt Murphy and Investigator Allen focuses on the investigation or elder/vulnerable adult financial exploitation crimes, particularly on obtaining financial and medical records, “following the money,” and identifying key witnesses to help prove the necessary elements of FEVA, particularly when the victim is unable to tell their story or testify at trial.

 Presenters: Susan Crumb, Hennepin County Attorney’s Office, Sarah Stennes, Hennepin County Attorney’s office; Tracy Allen, Hennepin County Attorney’s Office, Lieutenant Mike Murphy, Wayzata Police Department